 Webster also waives English for transfer and masters applicants who attended an accredited high school or university in English from these national waiver countries.

-English can be waived for International Baccalaureate diploma applicants from an English-based school.
+2 - International Baccalaureate diploma applicants from an English-based school may also be eligible for waivers.
 For an IB curriculum from a non-English-language school, students can earn a waiver with

 (AS level does not satisfy the requirement)

-American Admissions Exams: Applicants in the U.S. or abroad can also waive English with one of the following standard American university admissions tests and scores:
+4 - American Admissions Examinations: Webster University Geneva is "test optional" for the standard American exams.
+Yet applicants in the U.S. or abroad can also waive English with one of the following standard American university admissions tests and scores:

 Waivers are granted for transfer students who otherwise meet the bachelor English requirements based on their documented secondary qualification, as per above.